alexmsmartins/UsefullScalaStuff/README.md

-A few tools that I find usefull when programming in Scala.
+A few tools that I find useful when programming in Scala.
+Namely:
+ - a mapcar implementation